xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

 now you have to find what is 1 thumb slope, 2 thumbs slope etc.
 All is done by feel.
 Should be done in 10-15 minutes.

 Looking at your putt by your eyes are subject to optical illusions.
-Sences are always correct.
+Senses are always correct.

 What have the best putters in common:
 * extreme relaxed